MicrosoftDocs/azure-docs/articles/search/cognitive-search-tutorial-blob-dotnet.md

 If you have unstructured text or images in Azure Blob storage, an [AI enrichment pipeline](cognitive-search-concept-intro.md) can extract information and create new content that is useful for full-text search or knowledge mining scenarios.
 In this C# tutorial, apply Optical Character Recognition (OCR) on images and perform natural language processing to create new fields that you can leverage in queries, facets, and filters.

-In this tutorial, you use the .NET SDK to perform the following tasks:
+In this tutorial, use C# and the [.NET SDK](https://aka.ms/search-sdk) to perform the following tasks:

 > [!div class="checklist"]
 > * Start with application files and images in Azure Blob storage.